lucamignatti/pulsar/README.md

 - `ppo.collection_workers = 0` means auto-size the collection thread pool from hardware concurrency.
 - `collection_env_steps_per_second` counts one arena step as one step, regardless of team size.
 - `collection_agent_steps_per_second` multiplies by the number of controlled cars.
 This is the closest comparison to the thesis repo's aggregate "steps per second" metric, which is driven by batched active-agent observations across many environments.
+- per-update metrics also include stage timings such as `obs_build_seconds`, `mask_build_seconds`, `policy_forward_seconds`, `env_step_seconds`, `gae_seconds`, and `ppo_forward_backward_seconds`
 - `./build/<preset>/pulsar_bench <num_envs> [collection_workers]` lets you sweep arena count and collection parallelism independently.

+## Online PPO Notes

+- Hard-legality action masking is always enabled in the online trainer.
+- Self-play snapshots are stored under `policy_versions/` in the run directory when `ppo.self_play.enabled` is true.
+- Only learner-controlled agents contribute rollout entries and `global_step` during self-play episodes.
+- Mixed precision is not part of the current runtime.
+The trainer runs in FP32 on both CPU and ROCm.

 ## Offline Pretraining